revtam/uchain/smartcontracts/README.md

 ## How to run

 1. `npm ci`: loads dependencies
-2. `npx hardhat compile`: compiles smart contracts
+2. `npx hardhat compile`: compiles smart contracts with Hardhat
 3. `npm run generate-abi-types`: generates Typescript definitions from the compiled smart contract ABIs using the library `ethereum-abi-types-generator`
 4. `npm run deploy`: deploys the smart contracts on the running blockchain
 5. `npm run load-sample-data`: loads the sample data into the smart contracts (requires a bunch of transactions, takes multiple minutes to complete)